proxmox/proxmox-backup/docs/administration-guide.rst

 Sync jobs are configured to pull the contents of a datastore on a **Remote** to a local datastore.
-You can either start a sync job manually on the GUI or provide it with a :term:`schedule` to run regularly.
+You can either start a sync job manually on the GUI or provide it with a schedule (see :ref:`calendar-events`) to run regularly.
 You can manage sync jobs under **Configuration -> Sync Jobs** in the web interface, or using the ``proxmox-backup-manager sync-job`` command: